anilabhadatta/educative.io_scraper/README.md

 ## To view the downloaded courses, use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository.

-      I welcome anyone to contribute to this project.
+      I Welcome anyone to contribute here in any form.
+Star and Fork my project 😊 Thanks.
+      Repo Version : 6.5 || Release Version 5.7(TBA)

 ## How to use the Scraper?